 This tool is designed to provide support and solutions to common problems that NA members, groups, and service bodies face in rural or isolated areas and in developing Narcotics Anonymous communities.
 While these problems often occur because meetings are far apart or the population is sparse, not every issue or solution offered here may apply to every isolated NA community.
 Members are encouraged to try the ideas that seem appropriate for their needs and adapt them when necessary.
-This tool is intended to be combined with existing service materials, online resources, and regularly-scheduled web meetings, as a coordinated approach to providing support to these communities.
+This tool is intended to be combined with existing service materials and online resources as a coordinated approach to providing support to these communities.